Health Watch Home

 Report an Incident

-To contact Health Watch USA please use the following E-Mail Address
+To contact Health Watch USA please use the following

-KY Governor's Office Using Fuzzy Math to Determine Hospital Cost Effectiveness
+Kentucky Using Fuzzy Math to Determine Hospital Cost Effectiveness

 We calculate a hospital would have to charge three times above the Kentucky state average (not 50% more) before the State feels a hospital is not cost effective.
-Here’s why: In our area, approximately 75% of patients have Medicare and Medicaid.
-Medicare and Medicaid not only have reduced payments compared to private insurance but payments are approximately the same to all hospitals in the state.
+Here's why: In our area, approximately 75% of patients have Medicare and Medicaid.
+Medicare and Medicaid not only have reduced payments compared to private insurance but payments are approximately the same for all hospitals in the state.
 This tends to reduce the difference in average revenues between hospitals.